tparchman/F25_BIOL792/week2_LinuxII/LinuxII_primer.md

 ## 5. stdout, redirection (`>`)

-**stdout** (standard out) is the text that is printed to screen whenLinux commands are executed.
+**stdout** (standard out) is the text that is printed to screen when Linux commands are executed.
 The `cat` command is used to concatenate files and print file contents to standard output.
-Using it as below will print the entire contents of passerina.fastq to screen.
+Using it as below will print the entire contents of passerina.fastq to screen (this file is located in the `week2_LinuxII` directory).
 Try it.

     cat passerina.fastq